rich-context-competition/rich-context-book-2019/07-Rich_Text_Competition-KAIST/test_conversion.md

 Literature Review
 =============

-**Datasets retrieval** Although *Information Retrieval* is a well established research field, only few attempts have focused on the task of dataset extraction form publications. [@ghavimi2016identifying] tried it using heuristics and dictionaries but their heuristics have some problems.
+**Datasets retrieval** Although *Information Retrieval* is a well-established research field, only few attempts have focused on the task of dataset extraction form publications. [@ghavimi2016identifying] tried it using heuristics and dictionaries but their heuristics have some problems.
 Firstly, they give too much weight to acronyms.
 For example, *NYPD, (New York Police Department)* is detected as a dataset name.
 Furthermore, they also give an too much weight to the publication year of the datasets because they assumed dataset names are usually followed by the publication year but that may only work on Social Sciences publications.
 For example, in the Computer Science datasets do not appear followed by the publication year so this heuristic cannot detect all kind of dataset mentions.

 What did you do
 =============

 In this section, we will explain about the models we used for datasets retrieval, research fields retrieval, and research methods retrieval.

 Datasets Retrieval
 ------------------

 Our approach to solve the dataset retrieval task is reading comprehension (RC) with query generation and entity typing.
 An RC model is applied to the given publications with our own query generation module.
 Then, the result from the RC model is filtered with an entity typing module.
 Figure
 [\[fig: docqaarch \]](#fig: docqaarch ){reference-type="ref" reference="fig: docqaarch "} shows our overall approach for dataset retrieval.
 In following subsections RC model, query generation, and